FDA v. Wages and White Lion Investments, L.L.C.: Background

+Supreme Court

 Recognizing that the Family Smoking Prevention and Tobacco Control Act granted broad power over tobacco products to the FDA, Associate Justice Samuel Alito wrote for a unanimous Supreme Court in reversing the Fifth Circuit's decision.
 Given that this act explicitly requires the FDA to assess the likelihood that tobacco marketing will reduce tobacco usage, the Supreme Court declined to fault the agency for abandoning its initial inclusion of marketing plans in the nonbinding guidance it provided.
 Courts "must exercise appropriate deference" and cannot "substitute their own judgment for that of the agency", Alito said.
 Also, the FDA did not challenge this part of the Fifth Circuit decision.
 Instead, the agency argued that consideration of the marketing plans would not have made a difference.

 In SEC v.
 Chenery Corp.
 (1943) and Calcutt v.
 FDIC (2023), the Supreme Court required courts to assess discretionary regulatory decisions using the same standards originally used by that agency.
 The Court said the Fifth Circuit read Calcutt too broadly:

 Judge Friendly accurately captured the core of the remand rule when he wrote, "[w]here the agency has rested decision on an unsustainable reason, the court should generally reverse and remand even though it discerns a possibility, even a strong one, that by another course of reasoning the agency might come to the same result".

 The Court vacated the Fifth Circuit decision and remanded to the court to reconsider remanding back to the agency.

 Concurrence

 Associate Justice Sonia Sotomayor wrote a concurring opinion reiterating that failure of these companies to provide scientific evidence that their products would not entice underage use was dispositive, making the change-in-position doctrine irrelevant.

-Justice Elena Kagan said the agency had already determined that the nontobacco flavors were disproporionately attractive to children.
+Justice Elena Kagan said the agency had already determined that the non-tobacco flavors were disproportionately attractive to children.